-There is plenty of support with this program.
-There are many recorded webinars for learning Charlotte Mason’s methodology plus an orientation video, an implementation guide, teacher training lectures, a few instructional videos (e.g., on art techniques), a Charlotte Mason Institute conference, a weekly newsletter, an online knowledge base with lots of information, and an online support network.
+You get plenty of support with this program.
+In addition to the many recorded webinars for learning Charlotte Mason’s methodology, you have access to an orientation video, an implementation guide, teacher training lectures, a few instructional videos (e.g., on art techniques), a Charlotte Mason Institute conference, a weekly newsletter, an online knowledge base with lots of information, and an online support network.

 Charlotte Mason’s Alveary faithfully reflects Charlotte Mason’s philosophy of education in both its selection of courses and its methodology.
 For instance, it includes the use of copywork and narration, and it incorporates life skills, singing, handicrafts, and foreign languages─subjects not always taught in the elementary grades.
 There is also an expectation that students will spend some time outdoors each day, including time for nature walks and observation.
 The program also includes Christian content.

-Children are placed in “forms” rather than grades.
+Children are placed in “forms,” although they have started using grade-level designations as well since they are more familiar.
 There are six forms that encompass what would typically be grades one through twelve.
-Forms one, two, and five are divided into two parts: forms 1b and 1a, forms 2b and 2a, and forms 5b and 5a.
-(The a and b sublevels are the reverse of what you would expect─1b comes before 1a.)
+Forms 1, 2, and 5 are divided into two parts: forms 1b and 1a, forms 2b and 2a, and forms 5b and 5a.
+(The a and b sublevels are the reverse of what you would expect.)
 Sometimes, courses are further broken down such as those offered for “lower 1a” or “upper 1a.”
 In the first few forms, students might remain in one form for three years, and these sub-levels within the forms provide age-appropriate material for each student.
 Forms 4 through 6 are equivalent to high school.

 Many courses can be used with children at more than one grade level.
 Appropriate grade levels for each course are listed in the catalog.
 Parents are encouraged to teach children together whenever possible if they are close in their learning levels.

-Course information includes links for you to purchase textbooks and other resources.
-Links sometimes show comparison shopping prices from two or more sources, but many links are to Amazon.
-The Alveary Living Library has descriptions of the books used in the program.
+Course information includes links for you to purchase books and other resources.
+Links sometimes show comparison shopping prices from two or more sources, but many links are only to Amazon.
+The Alveary Living Library has descriptions of the books used in the program, and they are primarily what Charlotte Mason called living books.

 Some proprietary items created by the Charlotte Mason Institute are provided for free.
 These include lesson plans, supply lists, supporting files if needed, exams, and answer keys as well as some teacher guides.